The Green Edge and Enginuity join forces for the Future Skills Hub: The most important future skills of all?

 Future Skills Hub

 The Green Edge is proud to be part of the launch of Enginuity’s new Future Skills Hub.
-We are certain it will prove be an invaluable resource for small and medium enterprises (SMEs) across the engineering and manufacturing sectors, both now and into the future.
+We are certain it will prove be an invaluable resource for small and medium enterprises (SMEs) across the engineering and manufacturing sector, both now and into the future.

 The invitation to partner with Enginuity, the charity dedicated to filling the UK’s engineering and manufacturing skills gaps, for the Hub was an easy one to accept.
-As close watchers of the green economy, posting and podcasting weekly on matters of sustainability, Net Zero and the skills we will need for it all, The Green Edge was already well aware of the huge contribution to be made by the engineering and manufacturing professions.
+As close watchers of the green economy, posting and podcasting weekly on matters of sustainability, net-zero, and the skills we will need for it all, The Green Edge was already well aware of the huge contribution to be made by the engineering and manufacturing professions.
 And, since we regard many future engineering skills as being skills for sustainability, we were in.

 There is, of course, more to consider here than just sustainability.
 In particular, since the concept of the fourth industrial revolution was introduced back in 2015, much of the vision for future skills in the engineering and manufacturing sectors revolves around Industry 4.0.
 One of the main aims of the Hub is to guide its users through the – sometimes confusing – language that accompanies today’s big-picture concepts like Industry 4.0.
 We start that process with a focus on digitisation in the Hub’s first release.